Metro Atlanta: Climate

 Hurricane Opal brought sustained tropical storm conditions to the area one night in early October 1995, uprooting hundreds of trees and causing widespread power outages, after soaking the area with rain for two days prior.
 Since 1950, some metro counties have been hit more than 20 times by tornadoes.
 Cobb (26) and Fulton (22) are two of the highest in the state.
 The Dunwoody tornado in early April 1998 was the worst tornado to have struck the area.
-A tornado struck downtown Atlanta in March 2008, causing a half-billion dollars in damage, one of the most expensive storms ever recorded anywhere.
+A tornado struck downtown Atlanta in March 2008, causing a half-billion dollars in damage.

 The area experiences a winter storm with significant snowfall about once each year.
 This can be extremely irregular, with several consecutive years receiving no measurable snow.
 A blizzard (see: 1993 Storm of the Century) caught much of the Southeast off-guard in 1993, dumping 4.5 in at the Atlanta airport on March 13, and much more than that in the suburbs to the north and west, as well as in the mountains.
 The only other recorded winter storm of comparable severity was the Great Blizzard of 1899.
 The heaviest snow was in January 1940, when 8.3 in buried the city during its coldest month on record.
 The second-heaviest was in 1983, when a very late storm dumped 7.9 in on March 24.
 Ice storms have occurred in the area.
 The well-remembered 1973 ice storm was brutal, as was the storm in 1982.

 The Southeastern U.S. drought of 2006–2008 began with dry weather in 2006, and left area lakes very low.
 The drought began to abate significantly after the 2009 Atlanta floods, when some areas got up to 20 in of rain in a week, with half of that falling in just 24 hours near the end of the period.
 The USGS calculated it to be a greater-than-500-year flood.